Sleeve Gastrectomy

 • Least amount of surgical time required, and therefore lower cost

-• Lower risk of major complication compared to gastric bypass
+• Lower risk of major complications compared to gastric bypass

 • No increased risk of internal hernia compared to any other abdominal surgery

-• Has the option to be revised to a gastric bypass later if needed
+• You have the option to be revised to a gastric bypass later if needed

-• Lower risk of nutrient deficiency compared to gastric bypass
+• There is a lower risk of nutrient deficiency compared to gastric bypass

 DISADVANTAGES

-• Weight loss slightly less than gastric bypass (average 30% v 35% of total body weight)
+• Weight loss is slightly less than gastric bypass (average 30% v 35% of total body weight)

 BEFORE